Career and Technical Education Pathways

 Applied Engineering

-This semester-long, hands-on, project-oriented class introduces STEM (Science, Technology, Engineering, and Math) principles, concepts and guidelines so that the students engage in current topics related to industry standards and practices.
-It will incorporate an understanding of materials, machines and equipment as an important strategy to solve problems.
-Students will engage in a variety of technology problems individually and in cooperative groups focusing on collaboration, problem solving and presenting to a group.
-Students will use a design cycle to solve problems and challenges using the current equipment and facilities available to them in each school.
-Students will learn how to utilize a clean room for design and a fabrication room for model/prototype development.
-Participation and completion of Applied Engineering prepares students to solve open-ended problems with an engineering mindset.
+This semester-long, hands-on, project-oriented design class introduces STEM (Science, Technology, Engineering, and Math) principles, concepts, and guidelines engaging students in current topics related to industry standards and practices.
+Using the design process, creativity, and an understanding of materials, machines, and equipment students will solve a variety of technology problems.
+Students will use a design cycle to solve problems and challenges using the current equipment and facilities available in each school.
+Students will learn how to utilize a clean room for creative design and a fabrication room for model/prototype development.
+Participation and completion of Applied Engineering prepares students to collaboratively solve open-ended problems with an engineering and creative design mindset.

 Design and Production

-This activity-oriented, cutting-edge program shows students how technology is used in engineering to solve everyday problems.
+This activity-oriented, cutting-edge program shows students how design and technology are used in engineering to solve everyday problems.
 Students will gain the skills they need to develop, produce, and use products and services.
-In this course, students will use the design process to solve problems and understand the influence that creative and innovative design has on our lives.
-Students use industry standard 3D modeling software to create a virtual image of their designs and produce a portfolio to display their creative solutions.
+Using the design process, students will solve problems and understand the influence that creative and innovative design has in our lives.
+Students use industry standard 3D modeling software to draw virtual images of their designs and produce a portfolio displaying their creative solutions.
 Students will take their designs to the shop and build a product and or prototype and will begin to recognize the value of capturing and documenting their ideas.
-Students develop skills in problem solving, research, and design while learning strategies for design process documentation, collaboration, and presentation.
+Students develop skills in design drawing, problem solving, and research while learning strategies for design process documentation, collaboration, and presentation.

 Robotics

 This activity-oriented, cutting-edge program shows students how technology is used in engineering to solve everyday problems.
-Robotics currently consists of two instructional units Automation and Robotics that motivate students to become creative innovators.
-Students will gain the skills they need to develop, produce, and build innovative products and prototypes through problem solving and working in collaborative groups.
-They will face a variety of challenges that help them apply mechanical principals and programming skills.
+The goal of the Robotics course is to motivate students to become creative innovators.
+Students will gain skills to develop, produce, and build innovative products and prototypes through problem solving and working in collaborative groups.
+They will apply mechanical principles and programming skills to solve a variety of challenges.

 Flight and Space